Deval Patrick, in 2020 stop, warns fellow Dems: Hating Republicans and business is not good politics

 But during a Monday speech in the state that holds the first primary in the race for the White House, the former two-term Massachusetts governor delivered a pointed warning to fellow members of his party.

 “I don’t think you have to hate Republicans to be a good Democrat.
-I don’t think you have to hate conservatives to be a good progressive or to hate business to be a good social justice warrior.”
+I don’t think you have to hate conservatives to be a good progressive or to hate business to be a good social justice warrior,” he said.

 PATRICK MAKES A VERY LATE ENTRY INTO WHITE HOUSE RACE